oyepriyansh/DevProfiles/README.md

             </div>
         </div>
 ```

+> [!NOTE]
-> Note: Do not add your profile in top.
+> Don't add your profile at the beginning or end of the file.
+Put it anywhere in between.

 3. Change/Replace the placeholders with your image and profiles urls
     - [IMAGE-URL] with your image URL
     - [YOUR_NAME] with your name